thehalfspace/personal-blog/content/music.md

 I am trying to learn Bass, Synth (MIDI), and music production (Ableton) these days.

-Here are some of my amateur(ish) incomplete demos:
+Here are some of my amateur(ish) incomplete demos (original compositions):

 1. https://soundcloud.com/thehalfspace/geodetic-feels